 His goal, a stimulant that would work across the entire body equally, doubling or even tripling the speed of a man, so that he could have the time for particular tasks when it was needed most.

 As the author says, “if ever a man found a guinea when looking for a pin,” Gibberne is that man.
 On around the tenth of August, he succeeded beyond his wildest dreams.
 Far from merely doubling a man’s speed, it seemed to cause the rest of the world to halt.

 After a few extremely successful tests, Gibberne planned to continue to refine the Accelerator to obviate its inherent problems, and bring it to market, leaving it for medical jurisprudence to deal with the moral and ethical ramifications of its use.

 Gibberne’s next project was to be a so-called Retarder, which would be the Accelerator’s opposite, in effect freezing the subject for long periods of time.
-In DCH terms, the Retarder would have the Suspension Power instead of Superspeed.
+In DC Heroes RPG terms, the Retarder would have the Suspension Power instead of Superspeed.

 The New Accelerator is stored in a small green phial.
 The liquid must be dissolved in water, to allow it to be more easily absorbed by the body.